All about Cardboard Coffins!

 All crematoriums in Victoria accept cardboard coffins, so that is a high level of confidence shown by these major operators in cardboard.

 Burial is also a totally viable option with cardboard.
 It is important to check that the handle design is solid and sturdy, as some cardboard options have an inner rope handle linking system that could be less than sturdy if not correctly assembled.
-But overall, there is no problem at all using a cardboard coffin like the Daisybox.
+But overall, there is no problem at all using a cardboard coffin as your sustainable funeral choice.

 The Byron Coffin by Leaving Lightly